hfp/libxs/documentation/samples/libxs_sync.md

 initialized for more tasks than the runtime grants waits for one that never arrives.

-Both measurements check themselves and the binary fails if either is wrong, because a rendezvous that releases a task early is fast and worthless. `wait` has every task stamp a slot of its own and read all of them afterwards; `bcast` publishes a value that changes each round.
+Both are checked and the binary fails if either is wrong, because a rendezvous that releases a task early is fast and worthless: every task stamps a slot of its own and reads all of them after the rendezvous, and the broadcast publishes a value that changes each round.

-Nothing is reported unless every task saw the current round.
+The stamp check runs in a pass of its own, outside the timing.
+Reading every stamp is work proportional to the team, so at a wide one it costs more than the rendezvous it checks, and timing the two together would report the check as if it were the barrier.

 Expect a flat barrier to cost more once the team reaches the number of
 cores: every waiting task spins, so a team that over-subscribes the